-We are happy to share what we learnt from our first Active Learning workshop held at Australian Science and Mathematics School with twelve year11and 12 special interest maths and physics students (self-rating their maths capability at 4/5).
-The workshop was about engaging students with real-time data acquired using our Live Tracker program, tracking a pullback car with a ping-pong ball in real-time through a webcam.
+We are happy to share what we learnt from our first Active Learning workshop held at the Australian Science and Mathematics School with 12 Year 11 & 12 Special Interest Maths and Physics students (self-rating their maths capability at 4/5).
+The workshop was about engaging students with real-time data acquired, using our Live Tracker program, tracking a pullback car with a ping-pong ball, in real-time through a webcam.

 What was it about?

 It has been our hunch that we lose students when we take them through layers of mathematical abstraction which frequently disconnect them from the real world.
 Our aim of developing higher level abstraction skills (so that they may then apply what they learn across multiple disciplines) seem to come with the risk of leaving them behind altogether.

 It is much easier for us to train our kids to behave like computers, teaching them to chug and plug.
 This way of teaching is highly teachable, ‘textbookable’ and testable ; but the results in terms developing conceptual understanding has proven to be a disaster.
 Active learning may help rectify this , particularity if it is structured to remove the layers of abstraction – that leave students disconnected with what they are learning.

 The kids we leave behind in the deep pits of abstraction may climb out of it – if they are able to – later in life.
 If they develop the ability to connect what they have learnt to life around them.
 However, because standardised exams rarely test for understanding and instead evaluate students for procedural capacity (what low-level computers can now easily accomplish), current methods of teaching may continue for some time.

 Many students increasingly wonder about the relevance of that they are learning, despite teachers attempting to convince them otherwise.
 This is an attempt to reverse that; to teach entirely on physical reality so that they understand the relevance of what they are learning.